csswizardry/csswizardry.github.com/_posts/2018-11-26-itcss-and-skillshare.md

 I’d always been pretty closed-source with ITCSS as it was a large part of my billable client work.
-This is exactly why documentation around ITCSS is so hard to find—there’s [an empty website](https://itcss.io/) and a handful of (remarkably thorough!) blog posts out there with which developers can piece together the concepts themselves, but ITCSS had always been reserved for clients and workshop attendees.
+This is exactly why documentation around ITCSS is so hard to find — there’s [an empty website](https://itcss.io/) and a handful of (remarkably thorough!) blog posts out there with which developers can piece together the concepts themselves, but ITCSS had always been reserved for clients and workshop attendees.